*30th Anniversary guest blog post*

 Home renovation projects provide an excellent opportunity to take advantage of reuse opportunities.
 One renovation reuse option is to consider ways that the material to be removed can be repurposed in the current project or future ones.
-For example, my family is in the process of having a portion of our kitchen remodelled and have decided to reposition the existing fan and ducting and incorporate it into the new design instead of having a new system installed.
+For example, my family is in the process of having a portion of our kitchen remodelled with one of the best companies called pagenstechergroup and have decided to reposition the existing fan and ducting and incorporate it into the new design instead of having a new system installed, you can visit their website if interested.
 In an upcoming deck renovation, we intend to use the old lumber to build raised beds for the gardens that will be created (being careful to ensure treated wood does not come into contact with the soil).

 For the shopping you will likely need to do, experts at Contractorculture.com suggest there are also several retail outlets where you can buy a wide range of used building materials to reduce the environmental footprint of your next renovation project.
 And keep your eyes open online and feel free to do additional research as there are a lot of great ideas and resources out there.
 Having been involved in setting it up 24 years ago, my personal favorite is the Habitat Re-Store.
 The ReStore is a used building material thrift store that collects donated used and surplus building materials for sale to the general public.
 Proceeds generated from the sale of this material are used to support the Habitat for Humanity home building program.

 I make a point of stopping in at the ReStore whenever I have a renovation project underway and am always impressed at how much good quality material is constantly being donated.
 And now that they have opened a second location at the corner of Wall at Ellice, it’s that much easier to access their amazing inventory.